-5. CONCLUSION
+5. 6ONCLUSION

-This study concludes that: (1) managerial ownership has no effect on debt policy as managerial ownership measures does not guarantee changes in debt policy; (2) institutional ownership has a negative effect on debt policy as greater the institutional ownership tend lowering debt usage in the company; (3) free cash flow has a negative effect on debt policy as higher the free cash flow then lower the debt usage; (4) assets structure has a negative effect on debt policy as higher level of asset structure of a company will decrease debt usage; and (5) dividend policy has no effect on debt policy as this policy is an insignificant factor for determining debt policy.
+This study concludes that: (1) managerial ownership has no effect on debt policy as managerial ownership measures does not guarantee changes in debt policy; (2) institutional ownership has a negative effect on debt policy as greater the institutional ownership tend lowering debt usage in the company; (3) free cash flow has a negative effect on debt policy as higher the free cash flow then lower the debt usage; (4) assets structure has a negative effect on (3) to for (4) assets structure has a negative effect on (4) to for (5) dividend policy has no effect on debt policy as this policy is an insignificant factor for determining debt policy.
 Considering the limitations, then this study suggests that the next studies expand the object of research, adding the scope of the number of samples to obtain more explanation over the condition of debt policy.
 This study also suggests that further studies to develop other independent variables to explain the behavior of company debt policies, such as profitability, investment opportunity sets or other non-financial variables.